Delta483711/learn_react_novice/README.md

-# learn react novice
+# Learn React Novice
-This is a repository that will hold few projects to help with leaning React front end and also node js for backend
+This is a repository that will hold a few projects to help with learning React front-end and also Node.js for backend

 # 📝 React To-Do App